Doxuno

 POSITION AND DUTIES

 The Employer hereby employs the Employee in the position of Vice President of Engineering in the Engineering department.
-The Employee shall report to Chief Technology Officer and shall perform all duties and responsibilities customary to this position, as well as any additional duties reasonably assigned by the Employer.
+The Employee shall report to Chief Technology Officer and perform all duties and responsibilities customary to this position, as well as any additional duties reasonably assigned by the Employer.
 The primary work location shall be 500 Innovation Drive, San Francisco, CA.

 Primary Duties: Lead and manage the engineering department.
 Oversee all software development, infrastructure, and technical operations.
 Define technical strategy and roadmap.
 Recruit, mentor, and retain top engineering talent.
 Report directly to the CTO on project milestones and team performance.